MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ## Mental model and basic terminology

-When you create a materialized view and issue a query, Materialize creates a dataflow.
+When you create a materialized view and issue a query, Materialize creates a so-called dataflow.
 A dataflow consists of instructions on how to respond to data input and to changes to that data.
 Once executed, the dataflow computes the result of the SQL query, polls the source for updates, and then incrementally updates the query results when new data arrives.

 Materialize dataflows act on collections of data.
-A collection provides a data stream of updates as they happen.
-To provide fast access to the changes to individual records, the collection can be represented in an alternate form, indexed on data to present the sequence of changes the collection has undergone.
-This indexed representation is called an arrangement.
+To provide fast access to the changes to individual records, the records can be stored in an indexed representation called [arrangements](https://materialize.com/docs/get-started/arrangements/#arrangements).
+Arrangements can be manually created by users on views by creating an index on the view.
+But they are also used internally in dataflows, for instance, when joining relations.

-### Translating SQL to Differential Dataflow
+### Translating SQL to dataflows

-To make these concepts a bit more tangible, let's look at the example from the getting started guide.
+To make these concepts a bit more tangible, let's look at the example from the [getting started guide](https://materialize.com/docs/get-started/quickstart/).

 ```sql
 SELECT auctions.item, avg(bids.amount) AS average_bid